 Cottage cheese is a filling snack high in protein—one half-cup serving size has 14 grams of protein.
 Cottage cheese is a good source of other essential nutrients, including vitamin B12 and calcium.

 While cottage cheese is available with added fruit, it might be healthier to buy plain cottage cheese and add fresh fruit.
 Fruit-flavored cottage cheese contains extra sugars you don’t need and could lead to weight gain.

 Apple Slices with Peanut Butter

 Apple slices and peanut butter combine savory and sweet for a nutrient-dense snack, high in protein, fiber, and antioxidants.
-The fiber and antioxidants in apples reduces the risk of heart disease and improves gut health, while the protein in peanut butter keeps you full in between meals.
+The fiber and antioxidants in apples reduce the risk of heart disease and improve gut health, while the protein in peanut butter keeps you full in between meals.
 Peanut butter also decreases bad cholesterol (LDL) and increases good cholesterol (HDL).

 Protein bars are an easy source of protein; however, check the nutritional label before buying just any protein bar.
 Many companies load their protein bars with high-fructose corn syrup and preservatives, leading to weight gain and high blood sugar.
 Choose a protein bar high in protein (about 20 grams) and low in sugar (less than 8 grams).

 It might be better to make your own protein bar, especially if you’re gluten-intolerant—many store-bought protein bars contain whole wheat flour.

 Homemade granola is an excellent snack with up to 4 grams of protein per 1-ounce serving.
 This baked snack has rolled oats, dried fruit, nuts, and honey or maple syrup sweeteners, and is easy to make.
 Unlike store-bought granola, homemade granola isn’t full of added sugar, which causes the body to crave more sugar and gain weight.